saxgetty/BDR_Discord_Bot/milestones/Milestone3/README.md

 **4.** For each technology, find the number of uses for each type (phone, computer, tablet).
 **5.** Find the total user ticket files that are created before DATE (ex: 2021-11-07).
 **6.** Find the most purchased account option after X (ex: 2) month(s) subscribed.
 **7.** Find the number of distinct Look Ups stored by a Blog Paid User with a subscription longer than X month(s) (ex: 8) and a category look up count larger than X (ex: 10).
 **8.** For each demographic age X (ex: 18) and above, find the tier of permission total.

+## Additional Notes
+1. The 2 Triggers, 1 Function, and 1 Procedure are found in databasemodel.sql.
+2. My procedure is called in inserts.sql.
+3. Both databasemodel.sql and inserts.sql have been edited since M2.